Strategic Evaluation Client Projects

 Research and Tools

-Developmental evaluation is a valuable tool for evaluating social innovations in complex, multi-actor, and dynamic environments.
+Understanding developmental evaluation as a tool for evaluating social innovations in complex, multi-actor, and dynamic environments.

 - Building a Strategic Learning and Evaluation System for Your Organization